kietbl/Research/Music To My Ears/README.md

 **Step 3:**

-Make sure Faac, Faad and [hereisyourflag.m4a](https://github.com/kietbl/Research/blob/main/Music%20To%20My%20Ears/hereisyourflag.m4a) are in same place.
+Make sure Faac, Faad and [hereisyourflag.m4a](https://github.com/kietbl/Research/blob/main/Music%20To%20My%20Ears/hereisyourflag.m4a) are in the same place.

 I open [it](https://github.com/kietbl/Research/blob/main/Music%20To%20My%20Ears/hereisyourflag.m4a) with Hex Editor.